 NUJ reacts to Irish Daily Star takeover bid

-The National Union of Journalists (NUJ) in the UK and Ireland, representing journalists employed by Reach, has warned that the union will use the provisions contained within Irish media-mergers law to challenge the company’s complete takeover of the Irish Daily Star newspaper.
+The NUJ, representing journalists employed by Reach, has warned that the union will use the provisions contained within Irish media-mergers law to challenge the company's complete takeover of the Irish Daily Star newspaper.

 Reach already hold a 50 per cent stake and the bid for the Irish Daily Star comes at the same time as redundancies across the existing titles have been announced.

 On Friday 24 July, Reach Publishing Group advised the Irish Competition and Consumer Protection Commission (CCPC) that it intends to acquire the additional 50 per cent stake in the Irish Daily Star currently held by Independent News and Media.
 The announcement has angered Reach staff across the UK and Ireland now facing redundancies and cutbacks.